idafchev/idafchev.github.io/_posts/2019-01-23-beating_defender.md

 ![with_timer_loop_exec.gif](images/beating_defender/with_timer_loop_exec.gif)

-Execution is successful :)
+Execution successful :)

 But we're not done yet, remember the cloud functionality?
 When I turned my Internet connection back on, Defender caught the malicious file and marked it as Trojan:Win32/Fuerboos.

 ![cloud_detection.PNG](images/beating_defender/cloud_detection.PNG)

 This means that the sandbox still didn't pass my loop, outherwise it should have been marked as Meterpreter.
-The ML algorithms find something else in my file suspicious.
+The ML algorithms finds something else in my file suspicious.

 I decided to sign my executable with a spoofed certificate using the CarbonCopy tool because some AVs don't verify the whole chain of the certificate.
 And it worked.
 The only problem now is that when I execute the file Windows detects that it is signed from unknown publisher and warns me that the file origin is "unknown".
 But no antivirus detections!